mighty-gerbils/gerbil/doc/tutorials/languages.md

 ## Preliminaries

-The source code for all the examples is avilable at [$GERBIL_HOME/src/tutorial/lang](https://github.com/vyzo/gerbil/tree/master/src/tutorial/lang).
+The source code for all the examples is available at [$GERBIL_HOME/src/tutorial/lang](https://github.com/vyzo/gerbil/tree/master/src/tutorial/lang).
 You should visit that directory and compile the tutorial custom preludes so that you can try out the examples in the interpreter:
 ```bash